-Political theory is an important tool in the analysis of international developments.
-In order to fully understand those developments, however, you need a wider historical viewpoint.
-Nothing is without its history – and while history never repeats itself exactly, you can learn a great deal from it.
-By bridging history and political science, the Master of International Relations in Historical Perspective (IR/HP) offers in-depth insight into both worlds.
+Political theory is an important tool in the analysis of international issues.
+In order to fully understand those issues, however, we strongly believe in the importance of adopting a broader historical perspective - and while history never repeats itself (or at least not exactly), one can learn a great deal from it.
+By bridging the fields of history and international relations, the M.A. in International Relations in Historical Perspective (IRHP) offers an in-depth insight into both worlds.

-The programme content uses central research themes that help shed light on modern international politics and provide students with the tools to analyze a wide range of topics.
-During your studies, you will select a theme to focus on in greater depth:
+The programme revolves around core research themes that shed light on contemporary international politics and it aims to provide the students with analytical tools to engage with a wide range of topics.
+The core thematic pillars of our MA programme include:

-- The history of European interstate relations, such as the European integration process.
+- The history of European international relations, including the European integration process.

-- The history of colonialism, decolonization, and modern North-South relations.
+- The history of global processes including colonialism, decolonisation, and North-South relations.

-During the programme, you can choose to participate in an internship of at least three months, which is an important step towards obtaining future employment.
-You will put your knowledge and skills into practice, and this experience will form an important part of your resume.
-Recent inquiry shows that 80% of students who participated in an internship find employment within a year of graduating.
+As part of the MA programme, you can choose to participate in an internship of at least three months.
+With an internship, you will put your knowledge and skills into practice, and this experience will form an important part of your resume.
+Recent studies show that 80% of students who took part in an internship found employment within a year of graduating.

-After graduating from the Master of International Relations in the Historical Perspective programme, you will have:
+After graduating from the Master of International Relations in Historical Perspective programme, you will have:

-- Gained insight into the history of international relations, especially of the 20th and 21st centuries.
+- Gained insight into the history of international relations, especially of the 20th and 21st.

-- Become an expert in one of the research areas central to the programme.
+- Become an expert in at least one of the thematic areas central to the MA programme.

-- Learned to name relevant issues in modern politics and to study them independently.
+- Learned to discuss relevant issues in modern politics and to research them independently.

 - Learned to report research clearly and understandably, in both written and oral form.